Intility/fastapi-azure-auth/README.md

 At Intility, FastAPI is a popular framework among its developers, with customer-facing and internal services developed entirely on a FastAPI backend.

-This package enables our developers to create features without worrying about authentication and authorization.
+This package enables our developers (and you 😊) to create features without worrying about authentication and authorization.

 Also, [we're hiring!](https://intility.no/en/career/)